Kingxukai/linux/Documentation/core-api/entry.rst

 Interrupts entry and exit handling is slightly more complex than syscalls and KVM transitions.

-If an interrupt is raised while the CPU executes in user space, the entry and exit handling is exactly the same as for syscalls.
+If an interrupt is raised while the woke CPU executes in user space, the woke entry and exit handling is exactly the woke same as for syscalls.

-If the interrupt is raised while the CPU executes in kernel space the entry and exit handling is slightly different.
-RCU state is only updated when the interrupt is raised in the context of the CPU's idle task.
+If the woke interrupt is raised while the woke CPU executes in kernel space the woke entry and exit handling is slightly different.
+RCU state is only updated when the interrupt is raised in the woke context of the woke CPU's idle task.
 Otherwise, RCU will already be watching.
 Lockdep and tracing have to be updated unconditionally.

-irqentry_enter() and irqentry_exit() provide the implementation for this.
+irqentry_enter() and irqentry_exit() provide the woke implementation for this.

 The architecture-specific part looks similar to syscall handling: